 On the right is a cross section, or slice, through the middle of the head.
 On the left can be seen the external ear or pinna, which connects to the ear canal.
 At the end of the canal on the right, the ear drum can be seen.
 The ear drum vibrates with sound waves, and this pressure wave is then transmitted through tiny bones in the middle ear to the cochlea.
 Fluid waves in the cochlea stimulate tiny hair cells there, and the sound is converted to electrical signals, which are then transmitted through the cochlea nerve to the brain.
 In “glue ear” fluid collects in the middle ear reducing the ability of the ear drum to vibrate.

 Otitis media occurs most commonly in young children.
-The exact causes are not known, but one cause is thought to be a result of temporary malfunction of the Eustachian tube, which connects the middle ear to the back of the nose.
+The exact causes are not known.
 Increasingly, chronic bacterial infection is also thought to play a role.

 We know some important risk factors, but not all the reasons why some children develop otitis media.
 There is some limited evidence linking bottle feeding to early development of acute otitis media.
 This may be because of the immune protective effect of antibodies passed through breast milk.